The Mysterious World of Polish Noun Gender. What does it mean that something is męski, żeński or nijaki?

 Fun facts about noun gender in Polish

-The most common grammatical gender for nouns is masculine.
-It is estimated that around 60-70% of Polish nouns are masculine.
-Feminine nouns make up around 20-30% of Polish nouns, and neuter nouns make up the remaining 10-20%.
+The most common grammatical gender for nouns in Polish is masculine.
+It is estimated that around 60–70% of Polish nouns are masculine.
+Feminine nouns account for approximately 20–30%, while neuter nouns make up the remaining 10–20%.

-Professions have different gendered forms depending on the gender of the person performing the profession.
-For example, lekarz is masculine and means “doctor,” while lekarka is feminine and means “female doctor.”
+Professions have different gendered forms depending on the gender of the person performing the role.
+For example, lekarz is masculine and means “doctor”, while lekarka is feminine and means “female doctor”.

-Rarely, but it may happen that word will have multiple genders depending on dialect or region.
-Ziemniak (potato) is masculine.
-Pyra dialectal variation of ziemniak in the Wielkopolska region of Poland is feminine in gender.
+In rare cases, a word may have different grammatical genders depending on dialect or region.
+Ziemniak (“potato”) is masculine, whereas pyra, a dialectal variant of ziemniak used in the Wielkopolska region of Poland, is feminine.

 Why it is important to know the grammatical gender?

-If you don’t know the gender of a noun, you may use the wrong forms of other words in the sentence, which can lead to grammatical errors and make it more difficult or even impossible for others to understand you.
-Only by knowing the gender you will be able to conduct proper declination and choose a proper ending for a noun in every grammatical case.
-We can say that learning how to distinguish the grammatical gender of a noun is like laying strong foundations when building a house; it is a fundamental skill in learning Polish.
+If you do not know the gender of a noun, you may use incorrect forms of other words in the sentence, which can lead to grammatical errors and make it more difficult—or even impossible—for others to understand you.
+Only by knowing the gender can you apply correct declension and choose the appropriate ending for a noun in each grammatical case.
+Learning to distinguish the grammatical gender of nouns is therefore like laying strong foundations when building a house: it is a fundamental skill in learning Polish.